rmm5t/ryan.mcgeary.org/_posts/2011-09-16-how-to-add-a-dnsimple-ssl-certificate-to-heroku.md

 ## 1. Buy an SSL Cert from DNSimple

-The first thing to do is to buy an SSL cert from DNSimple (I usually only buy wildcard certs nowadays).
+The first thing to do is to buy an SSL cert from [DNSimple][dnsimple] (I usually only buy wildcard certs nowadays).
 Go to the manage interface for the domain that you want to buy the SSL cert, and click "Buy an SSL Certificate."
 The interface will walk you through the rest of the steps.
 As long as you're not super paranoid, you can even let DNSimple generate the private key and certificate signing request for you.
 Don't worry, you can delete the private key from the DNSimple servers immediately after you save it to a secure place.

 After a few minutes, you should receive some emails with your new SSL cert (a resulting wildcard certificate will actually come from